kyma-project/kyma/docs/asset-store/docs/03-01-asset-cr-lifecycle.md

 ## Change the Asset CR specification

-When you modify an Asset CR specification the lifecycle starts again.
-The old asset content is removed and no longer available.
+When you modify the Asset CR specification, the lifecycle starts again.
+The previous asset content is removed and no longer available.

 ![](./assets/modify-asset.svg)